-Drink more fluids (non-alcoholic), regardless of your activity level.
-Don’t wait until you’re thirsty to drink.
-Warning: If your doctor generally limits the amount of fluid you drink or has you on water pills, ask your doctor how much you should drink while the weather is hot.
+- Avoid becoming dehydrated.
+Drink more fluids (non-alcoholic), regardless of your activity or thirst level. *Warning: If your doctor generally limits the amount of fluid you drink or has you on water pills, ask your doctor how much you should drink while the weather is hot.

-Don’t drink liquids that contain alcohol or large amounts of sugar.
+- Don’t drink liquids that contain alcohol or large amounts of sugar.
 These actually cause you to lose more body fluid.
-Also, avoid very cold drinks - they can cause stomach cramps.
+Avoid very cold drinks - they can cause stomach cramps.

-Stay indoors and, if at all possible, stay in an air-conditioned place.
-If your home does not have air conditioning, go to the shopping mall or public library.
-Even a few hours spent in air conditioning can help your body stay cooler when you go back into the heat.
-Call your local health department to see if there are any heat-relief shelters in your area.
+- Stay in a cool environment.
+If your home does not have air conditioning, go to a shopping mall or public library.
+Call 2-1-1 or (916) 498-1000 to see if there are any Cooling Stations in your area.

-Cut down on exercise.
+- Cut down on exercise.
 If you must exercise, drink two to four glasses of cool, non-alcoholic fluids each hour.
 A sports beverage can replace the salt and minerals you lose in sweat.
 Warning: If you are on a low-salt diet, talk with your doctor before drinking a sports beverage.
-Remember the warning in the first tip above also.

-Protect yourself from the sun by wearing a wide-brimmed hat and sunglasses, and by putting on sunscreen of SPF 15 or higher (the most effective products say “broad spectrum” or “UVA/UVB protection” on their labels).
+- Protect yourself from the sun by wearing a wide-brimmed hat, sunglasses, and wearing sunscreen of SPF 15 or higher (the most effective products say “broad spectrum” or “UVA/UVB protection” on their labels).